 Before reading this article, make sure you understand pulley systems and the alternative rigging techniques we’ve described previously.
 These are the common systems used when tensioning highlines.
 Many say tensioning a highline is not much different than tensioning any other slackline.
 But often the circumstances of hanging in a harness or sitting on the edge of a cliff make it a little more tricky and precarious.
 In this article we are going to review the alternative tensioning methods as applied to highline rigging as well as discuss main and backup line tensioning practices.
 Furthermore, we strongly advise against using ratchets on highlines, as they can fail and release under the shockloads experienced during leashfalls and catches.

 Pulley systems are the most common tool for tensioning highlines.
 Smaller more specialized pulley combinations exist that are light and efficient for putting in your pack and taking up the crag.
 Most pulley systems used in park settings are heavy and bulky.
 Pulleys offer the advantage of being able to easily manipulate tension of the slackline.
 Some like it loose, some like it tight.
+Using a small block and tackle pulley system like the Rock Exotica Aztek pulleys (pictured below) in combination with a linegrip give you a high degree of versatility while minimizing weight and bulk in the pack.
+If put together correctly, the pulley system weighs about 3.5 lbs.

 These systems are a great way to tension highlines when you’re not trying to achieve high amounts of tension.
 The benefit to these systems being minimal gear and you there’s generally no limit on sag (minus obstacles).
 These methods are great when low tension is the perfect tension.